Defining a custom step (transform) sequence

 You want to define an actual destination that will copy AFP versions of all print jobs sent to it into a directory on your InfoPrint Manager server system.
 This directory is used as an archive of AFP versions of print jobs that might need to be viewed later.

-To accomplish this, you use the InfoPrint Manager Administration GUI to create these three transforms:
+To accomplish this, you use the InfoPrint Manager GUI to create these three custom steps (transforms):

 You set the input data format to PostScript, the Transform options to use